-Desired Goal Planning Standard Design Standard Community Outcome waterways and aquatic ecosystems Ensure sufficient buffers from urban development along waterway corridors for ecological links (including rehabilitation of degraded waterway corridor banks, where required).
-Ensure natural stream processes are maintained within waterway corridors Implement Water Sensitive Urban Design principles (including use of bio-retention, trash racks and GPTs) to achieve maximum on site quantity and quality treatment and minimise offsite discharge.
-Reduces downstream sedimentation by slowing flow velocities.
+Desired Goal Planning Standard Design Standard Community Outcome aquatic ecosystems development along waterway corridors for ecological links (including rehabilitation of degraded waterway corridor banks, where required). • Ensure natural stream processes are maintained within waterway corridors • Implement Water Sensitive Urban Design principles (including use of bio-retention, trash racks and GPTs) to achieve maximum on site quantity and quality treatment and minimise offsite discharge. flow velocities.
 Ensures that cumulative discharge of attenuation systems do not adversely affect parts of the natural catchments.
 Reduces pollution to waterways.
 Provides waterways infrastructure at least life cycle cost.
 Reduces the scale of shared infrastructure by optimising on site solutions.
 Improves water quality at the point of discharge to benefit the waterway corridor's health.
 Maintain or improves environment amenity such as scenic values and natural construction.
 Erosion and sedimentation is minimised.
 Negative impacts on adjoining and downstream properties are minimised.
 Protects environmentally sensitive areas from development.
 Reduces the need for costly structural treatments of waterway corridor banks.
 Provides for natural processes of accretion, erosion and sedimentation and reduces environmental effects from pollution.
 Increases regional water quality Maximise the water quality within the system.
 Maintain or improve water quality and ecological health.
 Provides for combined improvement of the riparian habitat as major ecological corridors within the urban context.